Guidelines for Authors

 For journal articles available online only (with DOI):

-Authors should review recent issues of BCPG (March 2002 and later) for more examples of the correct format.
-If references are not in BCPG format, they will be returned to the author for reformatting.
+Authors should review recent issues of BCEG (March 2002 and later) for more examples of the correct format.
+If references are not in BCEG format, they will be returned to the author for reformatting.

 Only material that is published or accepted for publication (in press) should be cited.
 Material of limited circulation (technical reports, theses, etc.) may be included, but the reference list must show where it is available.
 Unpublished material or personal communications should be identified as such in the text but are not to be included in the reference list.
 Special Issue editors should provide the style guidelines for citation and referencing of other papers to be published in the same Special Issue.
 The Bulletin does not encourage citation of extended abstracts if peer-reviewed alternatives are available, but should you need to do so, please follow the same style guidelines as any abstract from conference proceedings, such as: